The Battle of Polytopia: Development

 A new version of the game called Moonrise was released on Steam in August 2020, and then for mobile platforms on November 23 the same year.
 The update added customizable avatars for opponents in multiplayer matches, and a third "Creative" mode used to customize world maps.
 Midjiwan altered the game's technology tree with a "Diplomacy" expansion in May 2022, allowing players to arrange peace treaties between tribes and hire new units called Cloaks.
 Two DLCs containing decorative skins for the tribes were released in June 2023; a third skin pack for the Oumaji, Kickoo, and Zebasi tribes followed in July of that same year.
 An update called Path of the Ocean was launched on November 21, 2023.
 The patch overhauled the game's water-based technologies, units, and buildings, and added new structures such as bridges.
 Three new skins for the Ai-Mo, Yădakk, and Quetzali tribes were added on December 20, 2023.

 Polytopia was released through Apple Arcade on March 11, 2024, and included all of the skins and DLC tribes.
 By then, the game had been downloaded 20 million times across mobile platforms.
 The Aquarion tribe was revised in August 2024 to give some of its units mermaid tails, allowing them to move faster in water.
 The update further granted the Aquarion a unique technology that allows them to flood tiles on the map, allowing water-restricted units to move on land.
 A skin for the Aquarion tribe was added with an update in November 2024, alongside balance changes.
 A game mode featuring weekly challenges where players compete to get the highest score on unique map seed was added in March 2025.
 The Polaris civilization received a fire-themed skin called the Solaris later that year.

 Midjiwan has held several charitable fundraisers related to The Battle of Polytopia.
 Users who bought the Zebasi tribe would fund solar power developments in Africa, and the company donated over $185,000 by October 2021.
 The developers held a fundraising campaign from April 22 to April 28, 2024 and tied it to a new "Midnight" skin for the Elyrion tribe: the purchase of in-game items used by the Elyrion would be converted into real-life donations that would fund the planting of trees.
+In 2025, a competitive esports scene was introduced with a world championship event.
+The event had a prize pool of $10,000 USD.
+By that year, Polytopia had been downloaded over 25 million times on mobile platforms.
+The first world championship event ended on December 8, 2025.
+The player ArthurL248 won the event and defeated the other five competitors, claiming the main prize of $4,000 USD.